Clinical Research Professional Competency

 Focus Area: Capacity Building

-The MRCT Center co-led an effort to convene a group of diverse stakeholders for this project.
-The group agreed to work toward aligning and harmonizing the many focused statements relating to core competencies for clinical research professionals into a single, high-level set of standards which could be adopted globally and serve as a framework for defining professional competency throughout the clinical research enterprise.
+The MRCT Center co-led an effort in 2013 to convene a group of diverse stakeholders to align and harmonize the many focused statements relating to core competencies for clinical research professionals into a single, high-level set of standards that could be adopted globally and serve as a framework for defining professional competency throughout the clinical research enterprise.

 Since the Harmonized Core Competency Framework was released in 2014, institutions around the world have utilized and applied the Framework to develop job descriptions, training modules, and other resources.
-In 2016, the MRCT Center hosted a workshop that brought together a diverse group of stakeholders who have utilized the Framework in their own organizations.
-Case studies were presented to highlight real-world applications, to gather feedback on potential revisions of the Framework, and to develop future objectives.
-The MRCT Center is now co-leading the Joint Task Force for Clinical Trials Competency as the group adapts and evolves the Framework to meet the needs of its stakeholders globally.
+In 2016, the MRCT Center hosted a workshop that brought together representatives who had utilized the Framework in their own organizations.
+Case studies highlighted real-world applications and participants provided feedback on potential revisions of the Framework.
+The MRCT Center is now leading the Joint Task Force for Clinical Trials Competency to adapt and evolve the Framework to meet the needs of its stakeholders globally.

 Impact: Clinical trial researchers and training organizations will be able to rely on a single set of harmonized competencies for training and qualification purposes.